Chart Color Schemes

 Eatons Hill has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch's analysis indicates Eatons Hill's population was approximately 8,022 as of Aug 2025.
-This figure reflects an increase of 200 people since the 2021 Census, which reported a population of 7,822.
-The change is inferred from ABS estimates of 8,022 in June 2024 and one validated new address since the Census date.
+AreaSearch's analysis indicates Eatons Hill's population was approximately 8,022 as of November 2025.
+This figure reflects an increase of 200 people from the 2021 Census count of 7,822.
+The growth is inferred from ABS' estimated resident population of 8,022 in June 2024 and one validated new address since the Census date.
 This results in a density ratio of 880 persons per square kilometer, similar to averages seen across locations assessed by AreaSearch.
 Natural growth contributed approximately 53.2% of overall population gains during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings aligning with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
-Considering projected demographic shifts, a population increase just below the median of statistical areas across the nation is expected by Aug 2041 based on the latest population numbers, recording a gain of 5.4% in total over the 17 years.
+For Eatons Hill's SA2 area, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Considering projected demographic shifts, Eatons Hill is expected to grow by approximately 430 persons to 2041, reflecting a gain of 5.4% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population